 We deliver the digital SAT, PSAT 10, and PSAT 8/9 using the American Institutes for Research® (AIR®) test delivery system, which includes multiple applications.

 These applications work together to ensure a smooth and secure test administration.

 Test Information Distribution Engine (TIDE)

 Test coordinators use TIDE throughout the testing process—to manage staff and student information, monitor test progress, and perform administrative functions.

-Test Administration (TA) Interface
+Test Administrator (TA) Interface

 Proctors use the TA Interface to administer and monitor the test on test day.